Law hammer

 Final thoughts

-In a liquidation a director’s powers cease and a liquidator takes on a director’s powers.
+A director’s powers cease in a liquidation and the liquidator takes on their powers.
 Accordingly, a liquidator needs time to fully understand the affairs of a company and what comprises its assets and liabilities.
 In many instances, the recoverable value of assets cannot be immediately quantified, with assets coming to light sometime after an appointment, potentially requiring lengthy litigation, that may determine whether a distribution to creditors is paid, or not.
 It would be remiss of a liquidator to incur costs to review the claims of different classes of creditor (including HMRC) if it is unclear whether a distribution will be made to them.
 Doing so would reduce funds held for the benefit of creditors.

 The 30-day timeframe is restrictively short as a liquidator is often without cash to pay the costs of seeking specialist tax advice to establish the grounds of an appeal or to enter into a “protective” appeals process.
 In this case the claim was assigned to a director by the liquidator and the majority of professional costs would have been incurred by them.
 If the appeal had been taken by a liquidator, this would be preceded by a period of review and the instruction of specialist tax accountants and tax solicitors.
 Each of those professionals would require payment.
 On paper, there is mileage in making an appeal to prevent the need to expend additional funds on multiple hearings and make a late appeal, but can the costs be covered, and can those costs be justified at an early stage of the liquidation process?